nishant51/Inventory_management_system/README.md

 A step-by-step instructions to get started with an Inventory Management System Django project that includes a requirements.txt file.
 This assumes you have Python and Django already installed on your system:
 ### Getting Started

 Inventory Management System is which provides powerful low-level stock control and part tracking.
-The core of the IMS system is a Python/Django database backend which provides an admin interface (web-based)A powerful plugin system provides support for custom applications and extensions for viewing editing and manageing the products costumers and a over all product and currency flow in the system.
+The core of the IMS system is a Python/Django database backend which provides an admin interface (web-based).
+A powerful plugin system provides support for custom applications and extensions for viewing editing and managing the products costumers and a over all order and currency flow in the system.
 TO get started :

 1. **Clone the Repository**: